evert/evert.github.com/resume.md

 ### Software Engineer at Yelp, Toronto, San Francisco - 2017-today

-Turnstyle got acquired by Yelp.
-At Yelp my title changed to Software Engineer, but I'm pretty much doing the same thing as I did as Turnstyle, that is:
+Turnstyle got acquired by Yelp in April 2017.
+At Yelp my title changed to Software Engineer, but my role thusfar has been very similar to what it was at Turnstyle.

-I helped design a REST API and manage the team that's building it.
+Things that are different is that I now help onboard a quickly growing development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems in Yelp's infrastructure.

 ### API Architect at Turnstyle, Toronto, Canada - 2016-2017

 In October 2016, I joined Turnstyle, a company in Toronto that does location- based marketing analytics.

-My role here is to help drive the design and architecture of a REST API.
+My role there was to help drive the design and architecture of a REST API.
 We've used HAL, OAuth2, json-schema to drive the hypermedia API using NodeJS, ES6, ES7.
 On a docker-container infrastructure running on Amazon Web Services.
+I also helped mentor other developers, and act as a technical lead.

 ### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015